jnz/DoomfireSTM32/README.md

 DoomfireSTM32 ("flamebuffer")
 =============================

-An implementation of the Playstation 1 Doom fire effect on an STM32F429 microcontroller:
+An implementation of the Playstation 1 Doom fire effect on an STM32F429 microcontroller, reacting to board movement:

 ![gif](doc/gyro.gif?raw=1)